Owner, Yoga Teacher and Therapist

 Margarida continues to be motivated in the changes she can feel and see in others and the increased sensivity to sensation experienced through Yoga: the ability to create a self-safe space, more confidence, more positive relationships and self-visualizations, more patience, respect and trust in others, the capacity to see the world as a better place, with amazing people and becoming more sensitive to internal and external emotions around all beings.

 Margarida chose to change her life to follow the Yoga journey and to dedicate her life to help others along the way.
-She will be leading her first Self Practice retreat June 12-18 and other weekend workshops later in the year.
+She will be leading a retreat in July and other weekend workshops later in the year.

 Find out more about Margarida and connect via her FB page.